GaryAustin1/custom-properties/README.md

 `USING ( role_column = any (array(select user_roles.get_user_properties())) )` if user has over 1000 properties performance should be studied
 `USING ( (select user_roles.user_has_property('PropertyAdmin') )` default property for admin of the properties

-It is CRITICAL to call them with the format shown to get fast performance.
+It is CRITICAL TO CALL THEM IN THE FORMAT SHOWN to get fast performance.
+The wrapping with parenthesis and select: `(select function())`.

 Example of roles: